deepaksood619/deepaksood619.github.io/docs/computer-science/general/coding-guidelines-code-reviews-clean-code.md

 - Blocks of code inside loops are as small as possible
 - No memory leaks

 But more important than which exact points a candidate brings up is their reasoning for doing so.
-Be wary of candidates who get stuck on tabs-versus-spaces bikeshedding at the expense of more crucial engineering elements.
+Be wary of candidates who get stuck on tabs-versus-spaces bike shedding at the expense of more crucial engineering elements.

 Write deterministic code - Given an input, code always produces the same output

 - Code should be consistent